EmilyCh0/ComputerVision-OSP-/README.md

 <img src="./images/meanshift.png" width="750"/>

-You can change input parameters on the left.
+You can change input parameters on the left of this program.